kir-j/kir-j.github.io/index.md

 ## About
 I am a geographer with a strong interest on wildfire as a cultural and ecological process.
-My research and training focus on social, organisational and policy dimensions of wildfire in Europe.
+My research interests evolve around social, organisational and policy dimensions of wildfire in Europe.

 I am on the 2025-2026 job market.

 ## Experience
 **Postdoctoral researcher**
+April 2024-ongoing
 Wildfire, risk experiences and learning related to wildfire at individual and community levels in Switzerland and Cyprus
 Land Systems and Sustainable Land Management Group, Prof. Chinwe Ifejika Speranza